LafeLabs/thing/README.md

 [![](iconsymbols/edit.svg)](pageeditor.html)

-What you see here is "markdown", which is a simple way to publishing things on the web.
+What you see in the edit screen here is "markdown", which is language which allows people to publish things on the web without learning more complex languages.
 Hit return twice to get a paragraph break.
 Copy the syntax you see here to get links and images and headings.
 You can look up markdown ([cheat sheet](https://www.markdownguide.org/cheat-sheet/), [detailed guide](https://daringfireball.net/projects/markdown/syntax), [wikipedia entry](https://en.wikipedia.org/wiki/Markdown)) for more syntax.
 Also embedding <span style = "color:red;font-family:courier;">HTML</span> works if you know that.

 To fork down a level and make a new page, click on the tree icon: